Regular Black Hole Cores via Gravitational Evanescence of Collapsing Matter: Non-Singular Dynamics and Core

 As anticipated, for $p=2$, it occurs a dynamics with asymptotically finite and positive cosmological constant.
 The scale factor at large times, for the case $K=0$, and the resulting non-singular spacetime are, respectively,

 For the case $K=1$, $a(t)$ can be obtained only numerically.
 The behaviour of the varying couplings, and of the perpendicular pressure and metric component, are depicted, respectively, in Fig.\ \ref{fig_G_L} and Fig.\ \ref{fig_P_f}.
 In Tab.\ \ref{tab:corestresults} we report the general features of the de Sitter core.
 They are independent from the dynamics we have chosen.
-In particular, in the small $R$ regime, the exterior mass function, the perpendicular pressure and the Kretschmann scalar evaluate, respectively, to
+In particular, expanding around\footnote{This choice of $R_0$ is due to better readability of expressions and to consistency with previous definitions of “core” in the literature \cite{Simpson:2019mud}.
+However, where needed, we shall remark that in our model the result of the expansion can not be extrapolated up to $R<R_b$, where $R_b>0$, if one is looking for the correct physical interpretation.} $R_0=0$, the exterior mass function, the perpendicular pressure and the Kretschmann scalar evaluate, respectively, to

 as expected for a de Sitter core.